Health and Wellness Brands: The New Way of Life

-- Broadening of health & wellness offerings at retailers in multiple channels, across various markets – everything from nutrition assessments, to testing services and preventative screenings, to spas and in-store clinics.
+- Broadening of health & wellness products and services at retailers in multiple channels, across various markets – everything from nutrition assessments, to testing services and preventative screenings, to spas and in-store clinics.

-The trends all point in a single direction – more and more consumer spending on health and wellness.
+The trends all point in one upward right direction – more and more consumer spending on health and wellness.
 In fact, if the pace continues wellness could be the next trillion-dollar industry (Euromonitor International).
 Let me leave you with these stats:

 - Today the average household spends $148.48 per month on categories that have a wellness halo.